AI & Law

 Days 31-60: Pilot Implementation with High-Volume Contract Types

 Deploy AI analysis for your highest-volume, lowest-risk contract category (typically vendor agreements or NDAs).
-Run parallel processing — AI analysis plus traditional human review for comparison.
+Run parallel processing, AI analysis alongside traditional human review for comparison.
 Measure accuracy, speed, and attorney satisfaction.

 Deliverable: 50 contracts processed through parallel AI and human review with documented performance comparison.